-- Provision of facilities for aerobic exercise can help improve cardiovascular health.18
+- Provision of facilities for aerobic exercise can help improve cardiovascular health.24

 Social role and social support system

-Education provided by health care professionals directly to patients and indirectly through training given to their caregivers for reinforcement of health maintenance strategies can aid in managing complications associated with SCI and TBI.
-For instance, diabetic teaching provided to the family and the patient has been shown to improve compliance.19
+Education should be provided directly to patients and also to caregivers in order to recognize complications associated with TBI and SCI.
+Caregiver involvement is vital as they can monitor for changes and reinforce health maintenance strategies.
+For instance, diabetic teaching provided to the family and the patient has been shown to improve compliance.25

 Available or current treatment guidelines